ZhenghuiWan/Class_636_Project/README.md

 # Class_636_Project

-:smile: Welcome to my person dectecion project.
+:smile: Welcome to my *Person Dectecion* project.

 For the recent years, person identification/detection, as a branch of Objection Detection, became a heated issue.
 It contains many parts of topics, such as face recognition, human pose estimation, human segmentation ect.
 My project mainly focused on face detection of that part.